An Overview of HIPAA Compliance Testing in Software Applications

 Who and what is HIPAA?

-The Health Insurance Portability and Accountability Act (HIPAA) sets the protection standard for sensitive patient data.
-The prime focus of HIPAA is to protect the individual’s rights to understand and control how their information is being used while different entities are collecting it.
+The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for sensitive patient data protection.
+The prime focus of HIPAA is to protect the individual’s rights to understand and control how their information is being used while it is being collected by different entities.
 The Privacy Rule allows important uses of information while protecting the privacy of individuals who need care and healing.

-Under this category, Entities scrutinized and watched carefully are called covered entities.
+Entities that are scrutinized and watched carefully under this category are called covered entities.

 They are

-• Health care providers, regardless of size, whoever uses the electronic mode of healthcare data transmission for claims, benefit eligibility inquiry, referral authorization requests, and Other transactions for which HHS has established standards under the HIPAA Transactions Rule comes under this category.
+- Health care providers regardless of size, whoever uses the electronic mode of healthcare data transmission for the purpose of claims, benefit eligibility inquiry, referral authorization requests, and Other transactions for which HHS has established standards under the HIPAA Transactions Rule comes under this category

-• Insurance or Healthcare plan providers for health, dental, vision, and any provider who provides the prescribed drugs under the insurance and any health insurance sponsor or provider (a group health plan with fewer than 50 participants that is administered solely by the employer that established and maintains the plan is not a covered entity) to employees.
+- Insurance or Healthcare plans providers for the purpose of health, dental, vision, and any provider who provides the prescribed drugs under the insurance and any health insurance sponsor or provider (a group health plan with fewer than 50 participants that is administered solely by the employer that established and maintains the plan is not a covered entity) to employees.

-• Healthcare cleaning houses that receive the data from a third party with minimal information convert it to standard data with identifiable patients or vise versa.
+- Healthcare cleaning houses that receive the data from a third party with minimal information and convert it to standard data with identifiable patients or vise versa.

 So, what are the main areas that fall under this compliance scope that should be tested to see if you and your organization are HIPAA compliant while using your software for processing individual or identifiable patient data?